DS-USAFA/PSSE-Solutions-Manual/README.md

-# Solution-Manual-CPS
+# Solutions-Manual-Master
- Solutions for Computational Probability and Statistics
+ Solutions for Computational Probability and Statistics - Master version